Jorge Klor de Alva

-Jose Jorge Klor de Alva, is a Mexican-born anthropologist, the president of Nexus Research and Policy Center, an independent research and policy advocacy organization for the improvement of college education of nontraditional and underserved students.
+José Jorge Klor de Alva, is a Mexican-born anthropologist, the president of Nexus Research and Policy Center, an independent research and policy advocacy organization for the improvement of college education of nontraditional and underserved students.
 He is also chairman of 3DMX, Inc., a technology company in Silicon Valley that focuses, through its Mexico-based University of Advanced Technologies, on education and training programs in digital and advanced manufacturing technologies.
 He was previously the Class of 1940 Professor at UC-Berkeley and Professor of Anthropology at Princeton University.

 Childhood and education

 J. Jorge Klor de Alva, was born May 28, 1948, in Mexico City.
 His parents were Maria de los Angeles de Alva, born in San Luis Potosi, and Charles W. Klor, who emigrated with his family to California from Russia in 1915.
 After WWII his father continued to Mexico, but returned to the U.S. when Klor de Alva was four years old.
 By 1957 Klor de Alva migrated to the U.S. with his mother and two siblings hoping to rejoin his father.
 Within a year after their arrival in San Jose, California, his father abandoned the family and Klor de Alva and his older brother began to work in the fields of the agricultural community.
 He continued working during the school year, and summers throughout his elementary and high school years.

 After graduating from Bellarmine College Preparatory, he enrolled in the University of California, Berkeley.
 He earned his bachelor's degree in philosophy and then a Juris Doctor degree from Berkeley, and finally a Ph.D. in history and anthropology at the University of California, Santa Cruz.
 Having taught himself Nahuatl, the language spoken by the Aztecs, his doctoral thesis, under the direction of Miguel León-Portilla, examined native resistance to Christianity in 16th century Mexico.